cameling/logminer/README.md

 logminer
 =======
 A set of tools for log analytics, from data processing to advanced modeling.
 Tools are organized in folders with sample data to play with.
 Brief instructions are documented here.
+For Chinese description of this project, please check out my [blog](http://blog.csdn.net/cameling_yang).

 ###LogTemplate
 The first step to do any analytics against semi-structured logs is getting **templates** to handle them.
 Templates could be in many forms.
 The most popular form is a regular expression.
 With templates, free-text log messages become structured and are easy to consumed by analytics algorithms.

 This tool using clustering techniques to mine templates from history logs.
 Here's the usage:
 ```
+$ python template.py -h
 usage: template.py [-h] [-s SUPPORT] [-f LOGFILE] [-p PEELER]

 Clustering based log template miner.